 Our ships are designed to put people in connection with the environment.
 With expansive observation decks to bring you closer to the world outside, inviting communal areas, a comfortable lecture room and complimentary access to the gym, sauna and spa, the exploration and discovery continue whether you’re ashore or on board.

-Find a spot on deck or in the observation lounge as the captain skillfully navigates sea ice, sails the spectacular, narrow Lemaire Channel or crosses the engineering marvel that is the Panama Canal.
+Find a spot on the deck or in the observation lounge as the captain skillfully navigates sea ice, sails the spectacular, narrow Lemaire Channel or crosses the engineering marvel that is the Panama Canal.

 Enthralling, informative lectures

 Join our expedition specialists and learn about the captivating wildlife and natural wonders as you see them.
-Be swept away in tales of terror and triumph as our historians share some of the fascinating stories of human endeavor in these remote corners of the world.
+Be swept away in tales of terror and triumph as our historians share some of the fascinating stories of human endeavour in these remote corners of the world.

 It’s not uncommon to spot dolphins frolicking off the bow, humpback or fin whales surfacing at sea, or majestic albatrosses and petrels soaring overhead.
 Get out where the action is and make sure you don’t miss a thing!
-Binoculars and wildlife guides are available for your use on board.
+Binoculars and wildlife guides are available for your use onboard.